 Joint Packages are also on offer where boat trips are combined with different types of train trips.
 There are then a number of different Stuart Boat Trips special event cruises.
 These include everything from the Fish & Fizz Friday cruise to Summer Air Shows to Sailing with Santa come Christmas time!

 The main operator for an Exmouth Boat Trip is family business Stuart Line Cruises – as you might have noticed!
 Their boats have both covered and heated areas as well as plenty of seating outside – including an open-top deck.
 There is a licensed bar, soft drinks and hot drinks – and toilets.
-Stuart Cruises operate come rain or come shine and you can even bring your dog!white
+Stuart Cruises operate come rain or come shine and you can even bring your dog!

 Exmouth Boat Trip Logistics

 If you are driving pop EX8 1DU into your sat nav.
 There is limited parking on the side streets in Exmouth.
 There are short pay and display parking along the Exmouth seafront or try long stay parking at the Exmouth Quay Car Park which is only a one minute walk.